 These arrests actually make life easier for traffickers, who tell the women under their control that they have no options for seeking assistance once they become involved in the massage parlor world.
-The woman are told that police see them as prostitutes, not as victims, that they are considered trash, and that no one will help them out of their situations.
+The women are told that police see them as prostitutes, not as victims and that no one will help them out of their situations.
 When the women are then swept up in police raids, the traffickers are proven right.
 No one self-identifies as a trafficking victim.
 The cycle of devastation and trauma continues.